Jamesclark32/lendflow-backend-assessment/README.md

   adding the v2 in a real project, I would try to have conversations to explore working towards a URL-based versioning schema.
   Supporting the existing endpoints is a priority, but it might be a good idea to introduce URL-based versioning starting with v2, and assume URLs that don't specify the version number are v1.
 I would want to explore if this code-based perspective of things makes sense and works okay for business needs.
+I have structured the controllers and form request classes as if each was a distinct route even though they are so similar.
+No, this isn't very DRY.
+In my experience, this is likely to be the cleanest and most maintainable solution going forward as new changes come in.
+The action classes are currently shared, as there was no need to differentiate between the two versions for them.
+Inevitable a scenario would come up where a solution would need to be architected, but best to defer that decision until it comes up and more information is available.
-- Any number of small topics such as which columns to include in responses, slugs vs. uuids, etc.
+- Any number of small topics such as which columns to include in responses and slugs vs. uuids.

 ## Testing